tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/australia.rst

       :align: center
       :alt: The KeyPay "Business ID" number is in the URL

 #.
-You can choose any Odoo journal to post the payslip entries.
+You can choose any CoquiAPPs journal to post the payslip entries.

 How does the API work?
 ----------------------

-The API syncs the journal entries from KeyPay to Odoo and leaves them in draft mode.
-The reference includes the KeyPay payslip entry ID in brackets for the user to easily retrieve the same record in KeyPay and Odoo.
+The API syncs the journal entries from KeyPay to CoquiAPPs and leaves them in draft mode.
+The reference includes the KeyPay payslip entry ID in brackets for the user to easily retrieve the same record in KeyPay and CoquiAPPs.

 .. image:: australia/australia-keypay-journal-entry.png
    :align: center
-   :alt: Example of a KeyPay Journal Entry in Odoo Accounting (Australia)
+   :alt: Example of a KeyPay Journal Entry in CoquiAPPs Accounting (Australia)

 .. note::
    The API sync is triggered by scheduled actions.

    .. image:: australia/australia-keypay-scheduled-actions.png
       :align: center
-      :alt: Scheduled Actions settings for KeyPay Payroll in Odoo (debug mode)
+      :alt: Scheduled Actions settings for KeyPay Payroll in CoquiAPPs (debug mode)

 KeyPay payslip entries also work based on double-entry bookkeeping.
-Debit must equal credit (like in Odoo).
+Debit must equal credit (like in CoquiAPPs).

 The accounts used by KeyPay are defined in the section **Payroll settings**.